-Lancaster University, in partnership with the Open University, offers a flexible route to a degree in physics for prospective students without A-level Maths and Physics (or their equivalent).
+Lancaster University, in partnership with The Open University, offers a flexible route to a degree in physics for prospective students whose circumstances prevent them from obtaining traditional qualifications such as A levels.

 How Does it Work?

-In your first two years of part-time study with the OU (your foundation year and year one) you will get a thorough grounding in basic physics and mathematics via excellent distance learning courses.
+During your part-time study with the OU (studying 'foundation year' and 'year one' courses) you will get a thorough grounding in physics and mathematics via excellent distance-learning courses.
 Experimental work is included in residential courses that give you the experience and background knowledge necessary to undertake laboratory work in physics at degree level.
-On successful completion of all the OU courses you will be equipped to become a full time second year student on one of our BSc or MPhys degrees (excluding Theoretical Physics with Mathematics).
+On successful completion of all the OU courses you will be equipped to become a full time second year student on one of our BSc or MPhys degrees.
+The required courses are typically:

-In the Lancaster year 2 fundamental topics are explained further and you will be given training in advanced mathematical techniques.
+Once you arrive at Lancaster, fundamental topics are explained further and you will be given training in advanced mathematical techniques.
 You will also be introduced to more advanced physics topics in areas such as relativity and nuclei and particles.
-A useful transferable skill learnt in year 2 is the object oriented computer programming language Java, an essential tool for later projects and a useful ability for future employment.
+A useful transferable skill learnt in year 2 is the object-oriented computer programming language Java, an essential tool for later projects and a useful ability for future employment.
 In year 3, you will see further applications of quantum mechanics in core courses, as well as taking optional lecture courses from a selection covering many of the most recent areas of discovery in physics, allowing you to explore and enjoy the range and depth of physics knowledge.
 If you stay with us for a further year, you will hear more about the frontier topics in physics and undertake a significant research-based project.

 How to apply